cs100/template-lab-03-strategy/README.md

 };
 ```

-Notice that our Container abstract base class does not have any actual STL containers because it leaves the impelementation details of the container to the subclasses.
+Notice that our Container abstract base class does not have any actual STL containers because it leaves the implementation details of the container to the subclasses.
 You **must use the homogeneous interface above for your sort functions, and you are only allowed to manipulate the containers through this interface, not directly**.
 This will allow you to extend and change the underlying functionality without having to change anything that interfaces with it.

 ## Sorting Classes